coala/coala/docs/Users/Glob_Patterns.rst

 Glob - Extended unix style pathname expansion
 =============================================

-In coala, files and directories are specified by file name.
-To allow input of multiple files without requiring a large number of filenames, coala supports a number of wildcards.
+In *coala*, files and directories are specified by file name.
+To allow input of multiple files without requiring a large number of filenames, *coala* supports a number of wildcards.
 These are based on the unix-style glob syntax and they are *not* the same as regular expressions.

 .. note::